kbroman/knitr_knutshell/pages/Rmarkdown.md

 every time I'm writing a Markdown document.
 If I used RStudio, I'd have easier access to this information.

-RStudio is especially useful when you're first learning KnitR and R Markdown, as it's easy to create and view the corresponding html file, and you have access to that Markdown Quick Reference.
+RStudio is especially useful when you're first learning knitr and R Markdown, as it's easy to create and view the corresponding html file, and you have access to that Markdown Quick Reference.